An explanation of Mondrian's oeuvre by Michael Sciam

 1907-08

-In the compositions that expand horizontally, the gaze is opened to the infinite dimension of nature while in the vertical architectural volumes everything is concentrated in a finite space in which human beings think, design and build to rise from a primitive condition of nature.
+As mentioned, the horizontal landscapes emphasize an infinite unspoiled nature while the vertical buildings suggest the finite dimension in which human beings think, design and build to rise from a primitive condition of nature.

-While an horizontal extension prevails in the natural landscapes and a vertical development in the architectural volumes, the two opposite directions interpenetrate in the figure of a tree:
+Another subject to which the painter repeatedly returns in this period is the figure of a bare tree.
+While an horizontal expansion prevails in the natural landscapes and a vertical concentration in the architectural volumes, the opposite directions interpenetrate in the figure of the tree:

 Seascape, 1909 with Diagram